Gubaer/josm-scripting-plugin/README.md

 1. Select Preferences -> Plugins
 2. Search for the plugin **scripting** and install it

-The scripting plugin requires Java 11.
+The scripting plugin requires Java 11 or higher.

 ## Documentation